SpenceKonde/DxCore/megaavr/libraries/flashWrite/README.md

 ### Don't write NVM from an ISR
 Surprisingly, this code doesn't need interrupts disabled - *unless those interrupts also write to EEPROM or Flash*.
 If you are writing to the NVM from ISRs, you are doing something wrong!
 Considering widely known best practices for Arduino, I would argue that if you were trying to wrtite to the EEPROM or Flash from within an ISR, you deserve what you get!
 Remember how "ISRs should run fast"?
 Writing a word of flash takes 70us according to the datasheet.
 At 24 MHz, that's 1680 clock cycles.
 Per byte or word written.
 That is not fast.
-Writing EEPROM, however, is FAR slower still... it is spec'ed at **11ms per ERASE-WRITE byte** (`NVMCTRL.CTRLA` = `NVMCTRL_CMD_EEERWR_gc`) -  pointing out that that's around a quarter million system clocks (at 24 MHz) probably doesn't contribute much to the discussion; if "11ms" didn't disuade you, "a quarter million clocks" probably won't either...
+Writing EEPROM, however, is FAR slower still... it is spec'ed at **11ms per ERASE-WRITE byte** (`NVMCTRL.CTRLA` = `NVMCTRL_CMD_EEERWR_gc`) -  pointing out that that's around a quarter million system clocks (at 24 MHz) probably doesn't contribute much to the discussion; if "11ms" didn't dissuade you, "a quarter million clocks" probably won't either...

 ### An added benefit of the `MAPPED_PROGMEM` section
 Since it's memory mapped... you can cast to a pointer and use it like a normal constant variable!